Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We have learned several label animation methods, through the last few posts dedicated to this topic, but we will try another trick, with the last design that you have created to try out the Zoom-in method.
+We have explored several label animation methods in the previous posts, and now we will try another trick using the last design you created: the Zoom-in method.

 The Design Task.